 Towcester’s centre with it’s Victorian town hall.
 Note the name of the hostelry on the right – the high street is part of Roman Watling Street.

 The museum is set in the peaceful White Horse Yard, accessible by foot through the archway from Watling Street.

-But it was after the Romans left in the early fifth century that, under the incoming Anglo-Saxons, that Towcester really began to shine.
+But it was after the Romans left in the early fifth century that, under the incoming Anglo-Saxons, Towcester really began to shine.
 Set within the Kingdom of Mercia, the established farming settlement prospered in the later eighth century under the rule of King Offa (r.757-796).
 But by the time Offa died the invading Vikings had raided their way inland from the eastern coasts, and it wasn’t long before the Mercian good times were over.
-Throughout the ninth century the indomitable Norsemen began to make their presence very much felt in the region, set on acquiring more lands.
+Throughout the ninth century the indomitable Norsemen, set on acquiring more lands, began to make their presence very much felt in the region.
 By the later part of the century Towcester’s position was looking increasingly dicey as much of Mercia came under Viking control, leaving the kingdom of Wessex as the only remaining Saxon territory.

 The Towcester Head, a Roman funerary sculpture from the town, is the imposing logo of the museum.
 On display here is a replica: the original is kept at the British Museum.